-What is Elon Musk's Starship?
+Starship gets FAA approval - but what exactly is Elon Musk's space vehicle?

 How does the upper stage land?

-In order to bring other spacecraft back to Earth, engineers have relied on parachutes, or designed the vehicle so that it can land on a runway.
+In order to bring other spacecraft back to the ground, engineers have relied on parachutes, or designed the vehicle so that it can land on a runway.

 But the Starship upper stage takes a different approach.
-When it is ready to land, the ship initially re-enters the atmosphere at a 60-degree angle and then "belly-flops" to the ground in the horizontal position.
+When it is ready to land on Earth, the ship initially re-enters the atmosphere at a 60-degree angle and then "belly-flops" to the ground in the horizontal position.

 This mode of return relies entirely on the atmosphere to slow the vehicle's descent.
 The downside is that, in this configuration, Starship is inherently unstable.